 The other sharp contrast is about who designed the social welfare programmes.
 It was reported that the thirty-six social welfare programmes that were examined were designed by governments, non-government organisations, donors and only a few had a combination of two of the aforementioned.
 It was reported that the programme beneficiaries were not involved in the designing of the programmes.
 In contrast, all the poverty eradication initiatives that the participants in these focus group discussion meetings suggested were to be designed by the most disadvantaged and marginalised groups themselves.
-These participants argued that poverty eradication initiatives and initiators of poverty eradication initiatives and government organisations became only facilitators.
+These participants argued that poverty would be eradicated if they could become the originators and initiators of poverty eradication initiatives and governments and non-government organisations became only facilitators.